 2018 has been a year of challenging elections across the African continent with much at stake for all political stakeholders.
 Considering how critical these elections are/will be the role of election observers becomes even more central.
 One such election was Zimbabwe’s in July.
 The European Union (EU) published its long-awaited report in October for these Zimbabwe election.
 This election was considered to be “watershed” election marking a change in guard with the ouster of former President Robert Mugabe in November 2017.
 However, this EU election observer report paints a different picture and highlights the shortcomings of the process.
 Even more concerning is the reaction, or lack thereof, of the EU’s counterpart the African Union (AU).
 According to the AU’s preliminary statement, “by and large, the process was peaceful and well-administered.”
 While the AU has made strides in its commitment to election observation as a tool for democracy promotion on the continent, we continually observe a lack of follow through when it comes to tackling critical elections demonstrated by its handling of the elections in Kenya, Zimbabwe and the recently held Cameroonian elections.
 This perceived lack of commitment stems from the AU’s emphasis on maintaining Africa’s “common position” at the global level.

-In Cameroon, despite the concerns raised during the electoral process, the AU election observer mission noted that it was satisfied with the process with Kwesi Ahoomey-Zunu, former Prime Minister of Togo and Head of the AU Observation Mission, stating that “…we can agree that it (the polling) went well and we are satisfied…I do not have an exact evaluation of how things unfolded but by information I obtained, we can say the situation was too good (in the Anglophone regions)…In spite of that I think my appraisal is positive.”
+In Cameroon, despite the concerns raised during the electoral process, the AU election observer mission noted that it was satisfied with the process with Kwesi Ahoomey-Zunu, former Prime Minister of Togo and Head of the AU Observation Mission, stating that “…we can agree that it (the polling) went well and we are satisfied…I do not have an exact evaluation of how things unfolded but by information I obtained, we can say the situation was not too good (in the Anglophone regions)…In spite of that I think my appraisal is positive.”
 By “not too good”, Ahoomey-Zunu is referring to the Cameroon Anglophone crisis that has been spiraling out of control over the last year when separatists made the symbolic proclamation of independence for “Ambazonia” which led to the deployment of the army and clampdown by Paul Biya’s government.
 Biya has referred to these separatists as criminals and terrorists with Cameroon as “the victim of repeated attacks by a band of terrorists claiming to be part of a secessionist movement.”
 These tensions were only worsened by the elections amid allegations of fraud, the Anglophone rebels boycotting the election, many English-speakers unable to vote, and the stifling of protests against Biya’s reelection.

 To further complicate matters, voter turnout was 54% and only 10% in English-speaking regions.
 Aware of this difficult situation, the AU Commission Chairperson, Moussa Faki Mahamat, issued a statement on October 9thurging “all political stakeholders to exercise maximum restraint and refrain from any statement or action that could heighten tensions.”
 Still, Paul Biya, at 85 years old and having ruled the country for 36 years, pronounced the winner on October 23rd, with over 71% of the votes.
 With this election, he marks the start of his seventh term in office.
 The AU has yet to make a formal pronouncement following the announcement of these results but one can assume it will not be as critical as it should.